UnderDogg/coreuilaravel/README.md

 # CoreUI-laravel
 This is a very crude port of the [CoreUI](https://github.com/mrholek/CoreUI-Free-Bootstrap-Admin-Template) bootstrap 4 template.

+## still need to fix:
+In webpack we're pointing to /resources/assets/scss/app.scss, but that doesn't exist Instead the /resources/css/style.css exists, which is a minifield coreui .css file

 ## Installation:
 First clone or download this repository and cd to that directory.
 Make sure you have bower, gulp and nmp installed on your system.
 Set the storage folder permissions to 777.
 After this run the following commands.